5559175/Skycam/README.md

 # My Hardware
 I run this on my NAS, an HP Gen 8 Microserver running Debian 13 with Openmediavault 8 - I use the OMV compose plugin for docker containers (including this one).

-The server runs 24/7 and to save cost has a very low power (17W TDP) Intel Xeon E3-1220L v2 (2C/4T), 16GB RAM and Nvidia Quadro P600 GPU which is used for acceleration of encode/decode of video with ffpmeg, and for the portions of MetDetPy which can be accelerated with CUDA.
+The server runs 24/7 and to save cost has a very low power (17W TDP) Intel Xeon E3-1220L v2 (2C/4T), 16GB RAM and Nvidia Quadro P600 GPU which is used for acceleration of encode/decode of video with ffmpeg, and for the portions of MetDetPy which can be accelerated with CUDA.

 # Quirks and Customisations
 I use the offical NVidia driver (580 branch) due to the age of the Quadro P600.